 One of my recent furniture makeovers was an old library file that was handed down from my husband’s parents.
 I spray painted my ugly office chair white and made a back slip for it using a striped throw rug.
-Library File Makeover How to Makeover an Office Chair
+Library File Makeover and How to Makeover an Office Chair

 This armoire was also a hand-me down from my husband’s parents.
 I use it to store and organize my craft and sewing supplies.
-My Crafts Closet Up-close and Personal
+My Crafts Closet Up-close and Personal.

 I painted my kitchen cabinets about 12 years ago.
 The topiaries on either side of the sink were easy to make and 100% fake!
 I do not have a green thumb.
 I bought the rug at HomeGoods.
 How to Make Topiaries Using Fake Greenery